 The problem was not Logic, it was the iMac.
 Seven years old and no doubt creaking under the weight of the numerous new projects I had created, it ran slowly.
 As well as that, I had been a Windows user for many years and struggled to adapt to the MacOS: Sierra, High Sierra, Mojave… I downloaded a prompt sheet of Mac commands but still felt as though I was having to create in a different language.
 Learning the language of Logic seemed far more straightforward than learning the language of iMac.

 The third problem contributed to the second problem: because the iMac was a stationary desktop, it stayed located in the studio.
 This meant that I would have to be in the studio in order to learn.
 Tutorial videos are all well and good – but with home recording, as with many subjects, there is no substitute for learning by doing.
 I wanted to be able to experiment with Logic and get to grips with the MacOS whilst sitting in the living room, in the kitchen, in the bedroom, or on the train.
-I have a short concentration span at the best of times and was simply unable to summon the discipline which was required.
+I have a short concentration span at the best of times and was simply unable to summon the discipline required to sit still for extended periods of time.

 The one piece of advice I would give to any aspiring creative is to learn to love the process.
 And if you can’t love it then at least enjoy it.
-And if you can’t enjoy it then.
+And if you can’t enjoy it then perhaps that particular discipline isn’t for you, unless you are truly gifted or have a burning desire to pursue it.
 I was simply unable to work in a productive manner and started to hate the process.
-I would enter the cabin, turn in the iMac and it would take ten minutes for Logic to load.
+I would enter the cabin, turn on the iMac and it would take ten minutes for Logic to load.
 Sometimes the keyboard or mouse would require a battery change, often there were innumerable updates.
 I felt drained of enthusiasm by the time it took to get ready to actually record.

 I didn’t connect with Pro Tools.
 After Logic it seemed dull and uninspiring.
 I am sure that is not the case and, in all honesty, I played around with it for less than an hour before abandoning ship.
 I glanced briefly at other DAWs.
 My friend Rob recommended Reaper.
 As an Atari St obsessed child of the ’80s, Cubase appealed for nostalgic appeal.
 Cubase was also the DAW of choice in ‘The Laboratory’ (also known as Highfield Street Studios) in Liverpool where I worked as a tape op in the mid-’90s.